The major advantages:

 This repayment calculator gives you an estimate of what your home loan repayments could be, based on information you have provided in the calculator.
 The calculator does not take into account loan establishment or application fees, nor government statutory or lender fees.
 It is to be used as a guide only and does not constitute a quote, pre-qualification, approval for credit or an offer for credit and you should not enter commitments based on it.

-A simple home loan for borrowers with a clear credit history.
+A range of home loan solutions for borrowers with a clear credit history.

-A balanced home loan for borrowers who haven't had a credit problem in the last 2 years.
+Balanced home loans for borrowers who haven't had a credit problem in the last 2 years from our Easy range.

-A real home loan for borrowers whose circumstances have made getting a loan challenging.
+Real home loan options for borrowers whose circumstances have made getting a loan challenging, from our Advantage range.

 Debt consolidation is the process of combining multiple debts into one single monthly payment.
 This can be a good way to combine multiple debts with higher interest rates (such as credit cards and outstanding bills) into a single lower-interest mortgage payment.
 This is achieved by transferring the balance of any other debts into the total balance of your mortgage repayment.